open-webrtc-toolkit/owt-client-native/talk/ics/docs/cpp/cpp.md

 The Socket.IO TLS feature is determined at compile time and cannot be switched at runtime.
 If you are using secure connections, link your application with sioclient_tls.lib; otherwise, link it with sioclient.lib.

-The sioclient_tls.lib included in release package has been enhanced to verify server's certificate.
-Handshake fails if the server is using an invalid certificate.

 # 5 NAT and firewall traversal {#section5}
-Intel CS for WebRTC Client SDK for C++ fully supports NAT and firewall traversal with STUN / TURN / ICE.
+Intel CS for WebRTC Client SDK for Windows fully supports NAT and firewall traversal with STUN / TURN / ICE.
 The Coturn TURN server from https://github.com/coturn/coturn can be one choice.

 # 6 Customize signaling channel {#section6}
 Signaling channel is an implementation to transmit signaling data for creating a WebRTC session.
 Signaling channel